Vulkan Tutorial in C - 001 - Initial Setup

 Do I need VK_USE_PLATFORM_WIN32_KHR?

-Some Vulkan tutorials and documentation mention defining VK_USE_PLATFORM_WIN32_KHR before including vulkan_win32.h.
+I've seen some Vulkan tutorials and documentation mention defining VK_USE_PLATFORM_WIN32_KHR before including vulkan_win32.h.

 Useful Includes and Type Definitions